Visual-Communications/realogy-onboarding/README.md

 ### Server / CDN deployment

 The site is hosted by Netlify in the [Visual Communications team account][netlify], and is owned and maintained by Visual Communications.
-Netlify is configured for automatic deployment via GitHub to a CDN. `./netlify.toml` contains a server rewrite from `/` to `/story_html5.html`.
+Netlify is configured for automatic deployment via GitHub to a CDN.

+#### Rewrites

+`./netlify.toml` contains a server rewrite from `/` to `/story_html5.html`.
 This way visiting the top level domain _just works_, instead of requiring the user to type `/story_html5.html` at the end.

 ### Domain registration